Here are some questions you might have about Walk to Tuk.

 - For a team with 11 – 20 members your kilometers are dived by four.

-A team can register from anywhere however they will not be eligible for prizes.
+A team can register from anywhere in the world!
+However only teams in the NWT will be eligible for prizes.

 Yes.
 Family or friends who no longer live in the NWT can join a team based in the NWT.
-People who live outside of the NWT are not eligible for the First Air flight pass.
+However, people who live outside of the NWT are not eligible to win the First Air flight pass.